Potion/Cinder-poScene/README.md

 At the same time, regardless of the amount of people who decide to use it, this is the library that we will use for the foreseeable future for the majority of our installations, so it will be regularly tested, updated, fixed and improved for our own benefit.

 We are happy to have access to the wonderful resource that is Cinder, so hopefully we can pay it forward by open sourcing this library.

-## What is a Scene Graph

-[Wikipedia](http://en.wikipedia.org/wiki/Scene_graph) is probably the best place for a definition that is far more succinct than we can offer.

-> A scene graph is a collection of nodes in a graph or tree structure.
-A tree node (in the overall tree structure of the scene graph) may have many children but often only a single parent, with the effect of a parent applied to all its child nodes; an operation performed on a group automatically propagates its effect to all of its members.
-In many programs, associating a geometrical transformation matrix (see also transformation and matrix) at each group level and concatenating such matrices together is an efficient and natural way to process such operations.
-A common feature, for instance, is the ability to group related shapes/objects into a compound object that can then be moved, transformed, selected, etc. as easily as a single object.